devi12311/homeworkAppAndroid/README.md

 # Financial Perspective
 First Stage <br />
 The application is not intended to earn revenue in the first stage because these are the basic functionalities that do not require payment.
-The only feature that can be added are ads , in order just to cover the infrastructure expenses and nothing more.
+The only feature that can be added are ads , in order just to cover the infrastructure expenses and nothing more. <br />
 Second Stage <br />
-The application can include the basic functionalities for free and the user , in this case the student can buy a premium subscription in order to access the premium features.
+The application can include the basic functionalities for free and the user , in this case the student can buy a premium subscription in order to access the premium features. <br />
-Online chat - students can chat with each others , share homeworks and edit them Document upload - students can upload homework documents Push notifications and reminders - alerts when the students homeworks deadlines are expiring.
+Online chat - students can chat with each others , share homeworks and edit them <br />
+Document upload - students can upload homework documents <br />
+Push notifications and reminders - alerts when the students homeworks deadlines are expiring.<br />
-Email notification - Personalised reports for the students
+Email notification - Personalised reports for the students <br />